Is the part-time degree the same as the full-time degree?

 May I transfer to the full-time program?

 Students will be permitted to transfer from the part-time to the full-time program only in cases of a demonstrated significant change in circumstances.
 Under the current policy, the ability to switch programs once you start is by no means guaranteed and is determined on a case-by-case basis.
-Please see the Georgetown Law Bulletin for additional information.
+Please see the Georgetown Law Student Handbook for additional information.